Fade into You: Usage in media

 In 2013, Vulture named "Fade into You" the most overused song in film and television, giving examples such as Gilmore Girls, CSI: Crime Scene Investigation, The Following, Psych, Starship Troopers and End of Watch.
-The song was used in several additional films and television shows, such as American Horror Story: Hotel, Showtime's Yellowjackets, ABC's Desperate Housewives, Netflix's Virgin River, Hulu's Dopesick and Amazon Prime Video's Catherine Called Birdy.
+The song was used in several additional films and television shows, such as Showtime's Yellowjackets, Netflix's Virgin River, Hulu's Dopesick, and Amazon Prime Video's Catherine Called Birdy.